Skip to content

 An Example of Visual Reflexology

-We can see a lot of peeling skin on the toes, which is athlete's foot caused by an overgrowth of the bacteria candida, and we should refer the client for a clinical diagnosis.
-However, they will likely be prescribed a topical fungal cream which may only keep the symptoms at bay.
+A lot of peeling skin can be observed on the toes of these feet.
+This condition is probably athlete's foot caused by an overgrowth of the fungus candida.
+Contraindications to working directly on certain skin conditions such as this are important, and covered in the book.
+The client should be referred for a clinical diagnosis, and they will likely be prescribed a topical fungal cream to help keep the symptoms at bay.

 Read the book